Scotland: Population

+Throughout its history, Scotland has long had a tradition of migration from Scotland and immigration into Scotland.
+In 2021, the Scottish Government released figures showing that an estimated 41,000 people had immigrated from other international countries into Scotland, while an average of 22,100 people had migrated from Scotland.
+Scottish Government data from 2002 shows that by 2021, there had been a sharp increase in immigration to Scotland, with 2002 estimates standing at 27,800 immigrants.
+While immigration had increased from 2002, migration from Scotland had dropped, with 2002 estimates standing at 26,200 people migrating from Scotland.

+Urbanisation

 Although Edinburgh is the capital of Scotland, the largest city is Glasgow, which has just over 584,000 inhabitants.
 The Greater Glasgow conurbation, with a population of almost 1.2 million, is home to nearly a quarter of Scotland's population.
-The Central Belt is where most of the main towns and cities are located, including Glasgow, Edinburgh, Dundee, and Perth.
+The Central Belt is where most of the main towns and cities of Scotland are located, including Glasgow, Edinburgh, Dundee, and Perth.
 Scotland's only major city outside the Central Belt is Aberdeen.
 The Scottish Lowlands host 80% of the total population, where the Central Belt accounts for 3.5 million people.

 In general, only the more accessible and larger islands remain inhabited.
 Currently, fewer than 90 remain inhabited.
-The Southern Uplands are essentially rural in nature and dominated by agriculture and forestry.
+The Southern Uplands is essentially rural and dominated by agriculture and forestry.
 Because of housing problems in Glasgow and Edinburgh, five new towns were designated between 1947 and 1966.
 They are East Kilbride, Glenrothes, Cumbernauld, Livingston, and Irvine.

+The largest council area by population is Glasgow City, with Highland being the largest in terms of geographical area.